Isoniazid: An overview

 Isoniazid is used for treatment of tuberculosis (as part of combination therapy) or for latent tuberculosis infection (as monotherapy or part of combination therapy).
 Less frequently, isoniazid may be used as part of a combination regimen for nontuberculous mycobacterial infections.

 Basic issues related to clinical use of isoniazid will be reviewed here.
 The clinical settings in which isoniazid may be used are discussed separately.
-(See "Treatment of pulmonary tuberculosis in HIV-uninfected adults" and "Treatment of latent tuberculosis infection in HIV-uninfected adults" and "Treatment of pulmonary tuberculosis in HIV-infected adults" and "Treatment of latent tuberculosis infection in HIV-infected adults" and "Treatment of nontuberculous mycobacterial infections of the lung in HIV-negative patients".)
+(See "Treatment of drug-susceptible pulmonary tuberculosis in HIV-uninfected adults" and "Treatment of latent tuberculosis infection in HIV-uninfected adults" and "Treatment of pulmonary tuberculosis in HIV-infected adults" and "Treatment of latent tuberculosis infection in HIV-infected adults" and "Treatment of Mycobacterium avium complex lung infection".)

 Mechanism of action — The antimicrobial activity of isoniazid (INH) is selective for mycobacteria, likely due to its ability to inhibit mycolic acid synthesis, which interferes with cell wall synthesis, thereby producing a bactericidal effect .
 INH also disrupts DNA, lipid, carbohydrate, and nicotinamide adenine dinucleotide (NAD) synthesis and/or metabolism.